chadgeary/cloudblock/playbooks/README.md

 ```

 # Remote Wireguard Connectivity / Port Forwarding
-Port 51820 must be open/forwarded to this host.
+Port 51820 UDP must be open/forwarded to this host.

 # FAQs
 - Want to reach the PiHole webUI while away?